SMTG-Bham/easyunfold/docs/examples/example_si222.md

 ```

 :::{tip}
-See the [NaBiS<sub>2</sub> example](https://smtg-ucl.github.io/easyunfold/examples/example_nabis2.html) for tips on customising
+See the [NaBiS<sub>2</sub> example](https://smtg-ucl.github.io/easyunfold/examples/example_nabis2.html) for tips on
-and prettifying the unfolded band structure plot.
+customising and prettifying the unfolded band structure plot.
+Here we have also actually used the `--colour-norm 0.3`
+option to increase the spectral function intensity.
 :::